 Author: Mike Addison

-Addsure is South Africa’s leading sectional title insurance brokerage.
-Obtain fit and proper advice from advisors who understand sectional title.
-Contact our head office, Cape Town (021) 551 5069 who will put you directly in touch with one of our nationwide advisors.
+Addsure is a leading sectional title insurance broker.
+Get fit and proper advice from advisors who understand sectional title.